 Outlook on the web (formerly known as Outlook Web App)

 Exchange ActiveSync (EAS)

-The steps that you follow to set up S/MIME with each of these end points is slightly different depending on which you choose.
-Generally, you will need to accomplish the following:
+The steps that you follow to set up S/MIME with each of these end points is slightly different.
+Generally, you will need to do the following steps:

 Install a Windows-based Certification Authority and set up a public key infrastructure to issue S/MIME certificates.
 Certificates issued by third-party certificate providers are also supported.
 For details, see Active Directory Certificate Services Overview.

 Publish the user certificate in an on-premises AD DS account in the UserSMIMECertificate and/or UserCertificate attributes.

 For Exchange Online organizations, synchronize the user certificates from AD DS to Azure Active Directory by using an appropriate version of DirSync.
 These certificates will then get synchronized from Azure Active Directory to Exchange Online directory and will be used when encrypting a message to a recipient.

 Set up a virtual certificate collection in order to validate S/MIME.
 This information is used by Outlook on the web when validating the signature of an email and ensuring that it was signed by a trusted certificate.

 Set up the Outlook or EAS end point to use S/MIME.